cncf/devstats-helm/devstats-linodes-migration.md

 test data is rebuildable from prod backups + git in hours, dumps eat NFS space and I/O on a much smaller cluster, and nothing external depends on fresh `teststats.cncf.io/backups/*` dumps (velocity/gitdm read the PROD backups page).
 The script leaves the cronjob installed but `suspend: true`; flip to monthly (`45 2 28 * *`, unsuspend) later if ever wanted.
-Keep the old OCI-era dumps already sitting in the 2Ti backups PV - they serve as restore sources during the migration itself.
+NOTE: the new cluster's 2Ti backups PV starts **empty** - restores do NOT read it; they pull dumps over HTTPS from `https://teststats.cncf.io/backups/`, which resolves to **OCI** until the DNS cutover.
+That is exactly why every restore (and re-restore) must happen before §11 step 3.

 Keep all test cronjobs suspended until validation (the restore scripts install crons; suspend:
 `k -n devstats-test get cj -o name | xargs -I{} kubectl -n devstats-test patch {} -p '{"spec":{"suspend":true}}'`).